-Code No. 505.2 Student Promotion - Retention - Acceleration
+Student Promotion - Retention - Acceleration

 The district recognizes that not all students grow and develop at the same rate and that some students may need more time at a particular level.
 Students will be promoted to the next grade level at the end of each school year based on the student’s achievement, age, maturity, emotional stability, and social adjustment.

 The retention of a student will be determined based upon the judgment of the licensed employee and the principal.
 When it becomes evident a student in grades kindergarten through eight may be retained in a grade level for an additional year, the parents will be informed.
-It shall be within the sole discretion of the board to retain students in their current grade level.
+It shall be within the sole discretion of the board through the superintendent to retain students in their current grade level.

 Students in grades nine through twelve will be informed of the required course work necessary to maintain adequate progress toward graduation.
 When it becomes evident a student in these grades will be unable to meet the minimum credit requirements for the year, the student and parents will be informed.
 It shall be within the sole discretion of the board to retain students in their current grade level and to deny promotion to a student.